The Education Value

 The Montessori Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood.
 The Montessori Method has been tested over time with over 100 years of success in diverse cultures throughout the world.
 The approach values the human spirit and the development of the whole child—physical, social, emotional and cognitive.

 An authentic Montessori program includes multiage groups that foster peer learning, uninterrupted blocks of learning time and guided choice of work activities.
-In addition, a full complement of specially designed Montessori learning materials are meticulously arranged and available for use.
+In addition, a full complement of specially designed Montessori learning materials is meticulously arranged and available for use.

 Multiage groupings are a hallmark of the Montessori Method.
 The younger children learn from the older children while older children reinforce their learning by teaching concepts they have already mastered.
 This arrangement also mirrors the real world where individuals must work and socialize with people of all ages and dispositions.